Resume writing in Australia – Expert tips

 4. Things to leave off your resume in Australia.

 In Australia, your resume should never have your birth date, religion, marital status or country of birth.
-You can check out the list of things to avoid in the resume writing step in the free careers course.
+You can check out the list of things to avoid in the resume writing step in the free course of careers

 5. Information resumes in Australia vs. marketing resumes in Australia.